tomq0608/MIDI2MMX/README.md

 # VMMX
-This a project is focused on initially covering a midi file into programming positions destined for the MMX to play.
+This a project is focused on initially converting a midi file into programming positions destined for the MMX to play.

 I sugggest we have two branches